Wheeler County Courthouse

 In recent years, Wheeler County has focused on diversifying its economy and improving its infrastructure.
 The county has embraced technological advancements, and efforts have been made to promote small businesses, tourism, and recreational opportunities.
 Today, Wheeler County continues to honor its rich history while adapting to the challenges and opportunities of the modern era.

-This timeline provides a condensed summary of the historical journey of Wheeler County, Georgia.
+This timeline provides a concise overview of the key events in the history of Wheeler County, Georgia.